 The robots are here.
 The longtime science fiction film staples are becoming a reality thanks to the booming robotics industry, which is using artificial intelligence to revolutionize a plethora of industries.
 With the close proximity of MIT, Boston has become a hot spot for robot tech.
-We've rounded up 17 Boston robotics companies that have a hand in innovating everything from agriculture to surgery.
+We've rounded up 21 Boston robotics companies, where engineers, data scientists and all in-between, have a hand in innovating everything from agriculture to surgery.

 Boston Robotics Companies You Should Know

 - Perceptive Automata

 - Veo Robotics

 - Harvest Automation

 - Sea Machines Robotics

 What they do: Perceptive Automata utilizes machine learning and advanced sensor technology to solve one of the most pressing challenges in the advancement of autonomous driving — human intuition and awareness.

 How they’re changing robotics: The company’s AI technology actively scans people within range of its cameras to determine variables such as eye contact, physical orientation, posture, carried objects, and most importantly, factors like direction of movement, intent to cross and likelihood of next action.
 Perceptive Automata is constantly developing and refining its SOMAI Inference Model, in which AI is shown hundreds of examples of how vehicles interact with people so it can learn the signals necessary for large-scale automated fleets to become a reality.